-Editor’s Note: Much of the following data points were cherry picked from a well-written Wikipedia page on “Operation Passage to Freedom”
+Editor’s Note: Much of the following data points were picked from a well-written Wikipedia page on “Operation Passage to Freedom”

 Superficially, it looked like a wise scheme to the planners.
-In the wake of France’s 1954 defeat in Vietnam, the U.S. and France transported and resettled around one million Vietnamese Catholics from their ancestral homes in northern Vietnam to the southern Vietnam, where they were dropped off with few resources.
+In the wake of France’s 1954 defeat in Vietnam, the U.S. and France transported and resettled around one million Vietnamese Catholics from their ancestral homes in northern Vietnam to southern Vietnam, where they were dropped off with few resources.
 The relocation was called “Operation Passage to Freedom.”

 The mass relocation is a prima facie example of the huge downside of mass migration.
 In this case, it failed even though the people involved were all Vietnamese and spoke Vietnamese.
-The causa proxima of the failure lays in the concept of social ecology, which is decimated by uprooting and dumping peoples en masse.
-This applies both to the the people moved and to the people on the receiving end.
+The causa proxima of the failure lays in the concept of social ecology, which is decimation by uprooting and dumping peoples en masse.
+This applies both to the people moved and to the people on the receiving end.

 In the wake of the French defeat at the Battle of Dien Bien Phu, the Geneva Accords of 1954 decided the fate of French Indochina after eight years of war between French Union forces and the Viet Minh.
 The accords resulted in the partition of Vietnam at the 17th parallel north, with Ho Chi Minh’s communist Viet Minh in control of the North and the French-backed State of Vietnam in the South.
 The agreements allowed a 300-day period of grace, ending on May 18, 1955, in which people could move freely between the two Vietnams before the border was sealed.

 The parties had given little thought to the logistics of the population resettlement during the negotiations at Geneva and assumed the matter would be minor.
 President Diem in the South expected no more than 10,000 refugees.